Empty offices and child ‘directors’: How to augment reality and avoid tax in the process

 We’ve got to the bottom of that giant banner on the M8 office block

-Calum joined the Bell full-time in April 2025 and has mapped the city's fires, investigated businesses, and loves telling Glaswegian stories.
+Calum joined the Bell full-time in April 2025.
+He's mapped the city's fires, investigated dodgy businesses and tracked the collapse of the CCA.

 Forced out by fire, the city’s fringe people are trying to regroup